overthink/pbe/_posts/2014-06-30-sneakythrow-avoid-checked-exceptions.markdown

     } catch (Exception e) {
       System.out.println("Caught: " + e);
     }
+    System.out.println("done");
   }
 }
 {% endhighlight %}

-This compiles, but the `throw (Error) t;` line in `doesntWork` doesn't work for most cases.
+This compiles, but the downcast `throw (Error) t;` line in `doesntWork` isn't safe for most cases.
 There's no guarantee you can cast an arbitrary `Throwable` to `Error`.
+Here is Java's exception class hierarchy, pinched from [here](http://www.javamex.com/tutorials/exceptions/exceptions_hierarchy.shtml), with __unchecked__ exceptions in red:

+![Java's exception hierarchy](/img/java-exception-hierarchy.png "Java's exception hierarchy")

-Running the code demonstrates this:
+Running the code demonstrates the problem with the naive `doesntWork`, and also shows `sneakyRethrow` doing its thing:

     sneakyRethrow
     Caught: java.io.IOException: foo
     doesntWork
     Caught: java.lang.ClassCastException: java.io.IOException cannot be cast to java.lang.Error

-Here is Java's exception class hierarchy, pinched from [here](http://www.javamex.com/tutorials/exceptions/exceptions_hierarchy.shtml), with '''unchecked''' exceptions in red:

-![Java's exception hierarchy](/img/java-exception-hierarchy.png "Java's exception hierarchy")
+    done

 At this point I still didn't know how this was possible.
 I read the relevant section of Java Puzzlers, but it didn't really explain the full details of the hack, imo.
-One important thing it did make me aware of was this: '''checked exceptions are only part of Java, not the JVM'''.
+One important thing it did make me aware of was this: __checked exceptions are only part of Java, not the JVM__.
 They're only enforced by the compiler.
 In bytecode you can happily throw any exception from anywhere, without restrictions.
-Time to look at the bytecode.
-Here are the relevant bits (`javap -c Test`):
+Time to look at the bytecode (via `javap -c Test`):

+{% highlight java %}
     public static <T extends java/lang/Throwable> void sneakyRethrow2(java.lang.Throwable) throws T;
       Code:
          0: aload_0